bogorad/bitvpn/README.md

 The fundamental goal is to create a secure, private internet tunnel for a small, trusted group of users.
 Its primary design objective is not speed, but **stealth**.
 It is engineered to be virtually undetectable by Deep Packet Inspection (DPI) engines and other network surveillance tools that are designed to identify and block standard VPN protocols.

 To achieve this, the system uses the ubiquitous **BitTorrent protocol as camouflage**.
 It does **not** use the public BitTorrent network to transfer data or improve speed.
-It merely mimics the behavior of a standard BitTorrent client at every stage, from server discovery to data transfer, making its traffic blend in with the noise of global file-sharing activity.
+It merely mimics the behavior of a standard BitTorrent client at every stage, making its traffic blend in with the noise of global file-sharing activity.

 ---